bolps/boflask/Deployment tutorial.md

 # https://stackabuse.com/deploying-a-flask-application-to-heroku/
 # https://www.geeksforgeeks.org/introduction-and-installation-of-heroku-cli-on-windows-machine/
 # https://pybit.es/deploy-flask-heroku.html
-# heroku ps:scale web=1 -a boflask
+# You have to run this after deployment from github -- heroku ps:scale web=1 -a boflask